 Games, being the beautiful interactive medium they are, generally don't translate well onto the big screen.
 This week, I take a look at some of the movies who tried to pack several hours of button-mashing fun into an hour and a half of just staring into a projection screen.

 From experience, we know that these never do quite well, and most of the time they fail completely.
-If you are here to find out how many eyelashes there are on your third eye , sorry to disappoint but I had a better idea.
+If you are here to find out , sorry to disappoint but I had a better idea.
 I hope.

 These are some examples that prove that the answer to the question "why" doesn't always have to be "why not".
 Again, the list is not complete nor is it in any way shape or form in some particular order.
 You can think of this as a first take.
 Aaaaand action: